Q: How do I get to the Procurement and Risk Management Office? Click here for DIRECTIONS.

 Q: Does the City offer set-asides or preferences any class of business?

-A: In accordance with the Virginia Code, the City is unable to grant preferences or set-asides.
-Please refer to the Disadvantaged Business Program link on our Web site.
+A: No, in accordance with the Virginia Code, the City is unable to grant preferences or set-asides.

 Q. How can I obtain a copy of the Vendor Appeal Procedures?